 Improving communication and anticipating member and employee needs

-Care coordination means primary care teams work proactively to identify when a member or employee needs specialty care and to ensure their return visit to a primary care center.
+Care coordination means primary care teams work proactively to identify when a member or employee needs specialty care.
+It also ensures specialists provide the primary care team with data regarding visits, allowing the care team to follow up with patients regarding their care plans.
 This improves the member experience and reduces gaps in care that were all too common in earlier versions of managed care.

 APC establishes primary care centers as the hub (rather than a brief pitstop) where 80-90 percent of all care-related needs can be achieved.
 The entire APC model is driven by data to determine, plan, and staff a care center team that can best meet the actual needs of the population they’re serving.

-Care coordination is helped by APC’s services that work together to reduce overall costs and drive real, measurable improvements in health outcomes.
+Care coordination is helped when APC services work together to reduce overall costs and drive real, measurable improvements in health outcomes.

 Virtual care increases access and convenience so that members can more readily achieve their health goals in trusting relationships with providers